 The survival of Tanzania’s elephants is at stake – up-to-date records show that every year, thousands of them are being targeted by poachers for the ivory trade.
 When the President of Tanzania took office nine years ago, there were still about 75,000 elephants living in Selous.

 The government of President Kikwete has taken far too weak a stance against elephant poaching.
-Furthermore, it is tightly focused on the country's economic development and the exploitation of natural resources in this animal paradise.
+Furthermore, it is tightly focused on the country's economic development and the exploitation of natural resources in this wildlife paradise.

 The unspoilt environment of Mwambani Bay on the Indian Ocean is slated to give way to a new export harbor that will threaten the Tanga Coelacanth Marine Park and the rare coelacanths living there.
 These giant fish are living fossils that have barely changed over the past 400 million years.